 No families are stable, healthy and happy all the time.
 The stresses of modern life, the need for better work-life balance, a family crisis of one kind or another or mental health challenges for one or more family members can bring a family to its knees at any time.
 Many families have built-in resiliency to many of these problems.
 But even the best families can feel a need for help beyond the family's own resources.

-In Family Counselling we focus on the family as a whole.
+In Family Counselling we focus on the family as an entity.
 Problems with one family member may be an indicator of a larger family problem.
 And treating only the person with the problem is akin to treating the symptoms of a disease without addressing the disease itself.
 Family therapy is more solution-focused than individual therapy, and is generally shorter and more specific, with defined end goals.

-Furthermore we will identify the different roles of the family?
+We will identify the different roles of the family.
 Roles are functions performed by someone in a familiar situation.
 Roles are expressed through interaction with other family members.
 Similar to rules, roles can be healthy or unhealthy.
 They can facilitate family functioning or hinder it.

-Next we will look at the rituals in your family.
+We will look at the rituals in your family.
 These are the customs that help to establish a family identity and continue the family customs.
-In connection to ritual we will also talk about the rules in your family.
+In connection to ritual, we will also talk about the rules in your family.
 Rules are the stated and unstated guidelines for the way a family function.
 These become established through repetition.

-Finally we will talk about the hierarchy in your family?
+We will talk about the hierarchy in your family.
 This is an important focus because hierarchies are the ordered subsystems within a family.
 They are defined by tasks and functions.
-For example, parents usually are at the top of the hierarchy and hold most of the responsibility for family members' well being.
+For example, parents usually are at the top of the hierarchy and hold most of the responsibility for family members' well-being.

 Let's get started now if you feel out of control and caught up in too many power struggles.

 Or you can book a free consultation and we will discuss what the next step could be.

 >> online (if 2 family members) + in person therapy <<

 You can also read one of my articles on family issues here.